microsoft/VRL3/README.md

 ## Some hyperparameter details
 - BC loss: in the config files, I now by default disable all BC loss since our ablations show they are not really helping.
 - under `src/cfgs_adroit/task/relocate.yaml` you will see that relocate has `encoder_lr_scale: 0.01`, as shown in the paper, relocate requires a smaller encoder learning rate.
 You can set specific default parameters for each task in their separate config files.
 - in the paper for most experiments, I used `frame_stack=3`, however later I found we can reduce it to 1 and still works with the same performance.
 It might be beneficial to set it to 1 so it runs faster and takes less memory.
+If you set this to 1, then convolutional channel expansion will only be applied for for the relocate env, where the input is a stack of 3 camera images.
 - all values in table 2 in appendix A.2 of the paper are set to be the default values in the config files.

 ## reproduce plots